 4. Sieve the mixture with a strainer into an easy pour container (for easy pouring later) to get a silky batter without lumps.

-5. Heat the bungeoppang pan and turn to low heat.
+5. Heat the bungeoppang pan in low heat.

 6. Coat the fish part of the pan with vegetable oil on both sides.

-7. Pour batter into one side of the fish mould until it’s 1/3 full.
+7. Pour batter into one of the side of fish mould until it’s 1/3 full.

 8. Add 1 heaping tablespoon of sweet red beans to the middle of the mould.